 I will now describe my suggestions for revamping the planting in the border that’s on the right-hand side of the front door as seen from the garden gate.
 This is the border that sits between the path and the wall.

-The plan on the next page shows a yellow and green circular Ilex aquifolium ‘J.C.
+The plan below shows a yellow and green circular Ilex aquifolium ‘J.C.
 Van Tol’ placed top centre of the sketch.
 To the right of the Ilex is a hedge of tightly planted Cornus ‘Mid Winter Fire’, (Dogwood).
 To the left of the Ilex is a low hedge of Sarcococca confusa (Christmas Box).
-Photograph examples of the Cornus hedge and the Sarcococca hedge are shown below the plan.

-The Cornus should be planted closer together than those shown in the photograph below.
-The more tightly together they are planted the more intense is their winter impact.
+The Cornus should be planted closely together, the more tightly together they are planted the more intense is their winter impact.
 Also, make sure that they are planted tightly against the wall; this will leave more room for other plants but will not diminish the stunning, winter effect.

 Cornus ‘Midwinter Fire’